 Here are some things to consider about this little Drum Practice Plan:

-2. This doesn’t mean you have to practice grooves only from G in the book.
+2. This doesn't mean you have to practice grooves only from Part G(rooves) in the book.
 On the contrary, you should also attempt to come up with your own grooves.
-Think of a subdivision (chapter in G), pick a melody and take it from there.
+Think of a subdivision (pick a chapter in G(rooves)), pick a melody and take it from there.

-3. These are guide lines, don’t take them too literally.
+3. These are guide lines, don't take them too literally.
 No musician should ever become that binary.
-Music is all about them beautiful shades of grey.
+Music is all 'bout them beautiful shades of grey.

-4. If you have more time to spend you can emphasize whatever you want tor what you feel you need most.
+4. If you have more time to spend you can emphasize whatever you want or what you feel you need most.

 The Secret to Success

-This is why we introduced “Ultra Short Video“.
+That's why I work with a format I call "Ultra Short Video".
 You only see what you absolutely need to in order to be able to study effectively.
-No more distraction, focus is the name of the game!
+No more distraction, because focus is the mother of progress!

 There are a few things you need to understand about this.